51 Browns Road, St Albans, Christchurch

 In 1875 the house and 39 acres were sold to neighbouring landowner the Hon.
 John Thomas Peacock, a wealthy Australian born shipping merchant, and former Lyttelton MP and Provincial Councillor.
 Peacock's house Hawkesbury (now demolished), eventually formed the focus for a substantial extended family enclave.
 Three of the family's houses remain today.
 Chippenham was transferred by Peacock to his American brother-in-law, John Evans ('Yankee') Brown.
 Originally from Pennsylvania, Brown emigrated first to New South Wales, where he served as US consul and married Theresa Peacock.
 In 1864 the Browns joined other Peacock family members in Canterbury.
 Farming initially at Swannanoa, Brown served as the MP for Ashley from 1871-9, before moving permanently to Christchurch (and Chippenham) in 1879.
 Brown subsequently served as chairman of the Canterbury Tramway Company, and represented St. Albans in the General Assembly from 1881-84.
 After his wife's death in 1880, Brown left Chippenham for nearby Amwell.
 He remarried in 1883, and returned to the United States at the end of the 1880s.
 Chippenham, however, remained part of Brown's estate until 1902.
 From 1889-93 the house was occupied by T. C. Norris, accountant of the North Canterbury Charitable Aid Board, and his family.

 In 1902 the house and a portion of the property was sold to Walter Joseph Moore, an accountant and estate agent.
 Further subdivision took place during Moore's tenure.
 In 1924 the house was bought by H. T. D. (later Sir Hugh) Acland, who also carried out further subdivision.
 A prominent surgeon, Acland had served in both the Boer War and World War I. After Acland's death in 1961, the property passed through two more pairs of hands before being purchased by a commune, Community Assistance Inc., in 1971.
 The following year the commune bought an adjoining house on Mansfield Avenue.
 Members of the community were active in social and political issues of the time - such as the anti-Vietnam war movement, the anti-apartheid campaign, and environmental and education issues.
 Initial meetings of HART (Halt All Racist Tours) and Greenpeace NZ were held at Chippenham.
 The house has been maintained and gradually restored by the community; major works have included the replacement of the bargeboards in the late 1970s, and the replacement of the roof in 1987.
-The commune, today known as the Heartwood Community Te Ngaku o te Raka Inc, still occupies the house.
+The commune, today known as the Heartwood Community Te Ngakau o te Rakau Inc [occupied the house until it was damaged in the Canterbury earthquakes of 2010-11 and as at September 2017 it remains empty]

 Historical significance for its association with the prominent Peacock/Brown family.